 Is Private Mortgage Insurance Permanent?

 No, in many cases private mortgage insurance is not a permanent part of your mortgage payment.
-Therefore, considering that PMI is an extra fee on top of your mortgage payment, you’ll want to stop paying for it as soon as possible.
-You can cancel the PMI when the loan to value ratio, also called the ltv ratio, falls below 80%.
+Therefore, considering PMI is an extra fee on top of your mortgage payment, you’ll want to stop paying it as soon as possible.
+You can cancel the PMI when the loan to value ratio, or LTV ratio, falls below 80%.

 Simply put, the loan to value ratio is the amount of your home loan divided by the value of the home.
 For example, if the value of a house is $200,000 and the down payment is $10,000 the loan to value ratio is 95%.
 To cancel the PMI requirement, you’ll need to reduce the 95% to under 80%.